hibiken/react-places-autocomplete/README.md

 Default: `false`

 If set to `true`, first suggestion in the dropdown will be automatically highlighted.

+<a name="googleLogo"></a>
+#### googleLogo
+Type: `Boolean`
+Required: `false`
+Default: `true`

+Allows you to toggle the "powered by Google" logo.
+For more information on Google's logo requirements, refer to this link: [https://developers.google.com/places/web-service/policies](https://developers.google.com/places/web-service/policies)

 <a name="utility-functions"></a>
 ## Utility Functions